Xazin/auto_scrolling/README.md

 [![Pub](https://img.shields.io/pub/v/auto_scrolling.svg)](https://pub.dev/packages/auto_scrolling)

-This package provides a widget that enhances scrollable widgets by enabling auto-scrolling, a common feature in desktop and web applications.
+This package provides widgets that enhances scrollable widgets by enabling auto-scrolling, a common feature in desktop and web applications.

 ## Features

+- Two ways to engage auto scroll
+- Supports custom anchor (similar to FireFox)
+- Supports custom cursor for directional cursor
+- Pre-built anchors and cursors to get you up and auto scrolling quickly
+- Support for both single and multi directional scrolling

 This package supports two built-in methods to activate auto-scrolling: